asiimwemmanuel/polytrend/README.md

 py main.py
 ```

+> Note for linux: If issues persist, visit [this website](https://web.stanford.edu/dept/cs_edu/resources/qt/install-linux) and follow the instructions to configure Qt on your system

 <!-- ### From the python packaging index * -->

 <!-- To install polytrend **as a package**, follow these instructions: